ligato/vpp-agent/README.md

 ## Documentation

-Detailed documentation for the VPP Agent can be found at [ligato.io/vpp-agent][ligato-docs].
+Extensive documentation for the VPP Agent can be found at [docs.ligato.io](https://docs.ligato.io).

 ## Architecture